SaidYandarbiev/thesis-alignment-internal-bias/README.md

 To reproduce the full pipeline, users must provide the required datasets, create the checkpoint directories, and run the training, evaluation, and internal analysis scripts in the appropriate order.

+The numerical results and figures are reported in the thesis and appendices.
+The full generated result folders are not included in this repository because they are large and experiment-specific.

 ## Citation

 If you use this repository, please cite the accompanying thesis: